 We recommend that the first step in washing a luxury car is inspecting its condition.
 Following that, prepare by washing in a cool, shaded area away from direct sunlight.
 Plan to wash your car during a time of day when the weather is favorable.
 Even better if you have a climate-controlled garage with drainage.

-Gather up the things need for the wash
+Gather up the things needed for the wash

 For a traditional wash, you’ll need the following things in need: